Skip to Content

 Identifying Normal Pooping Habits

-1. Consistency: Logs should be firm but not hard.
+1. Consistency: Firm but not rock solid.

 Recognizing Abnormal Pooping Patterns